-The next Art & Words Show will be in September 2019 at Art on the Boulevard in Fort Worth, Texas.
-Keep an eye out for the announced date.
+The next Art & Words Show reception will be in September 26, 2020, from 6-9 PM at Art on the Boulevard in Fort Worth, Texas.

-Art & Words submissions are open annually for the month of March.
+Art & Words submissions are open annually March 1-15.

 What is the Art & Words Show?

 The annual Art & Words show takes place every Fall.
 Submissions for art and written work are open from March 1st to March 15th of every year.
 You do not have to be located in Texas or able to attend to show in order to submit in the written category, but we do restrict visual art participation to those local to Texas and able to hand-deliver their work.
 We accept both unpublished or previously published work.
 Written works submitted will not be published online or in print, only displayed and read aloud at the show, so submitting to this project should not harm your chances of publishing the work elsewhere.

 Each visual artist should send up to three .jpgs of visual work.
 Each writer should submit up to three .rtfs or .docs of written work (up to 800 words for each work of fiction, poetry, or nonfiction accepted, all genres from the realistic to the fantastic) in standard manuscript format.
 Please send a bio or cover letter with your submission mentioning any publications, degrees, or memberships in critique groups/writers’ or artists’ organizations.
 Submitters who submit multiple pieces or demonstrate their overall ability and professionalism through publication credits will have a better chance at being selected.
 However, once a semi-final selection has been made by first readers, the final 10-12 works for the show will be chosen blind.